 - MU Counseling Center

-- The Shelter (serving survivors of sexual assault and domestic violence)
+- True North (serving survivors of sexual assault and relationship violence)

 The Rape, Abuse & Incest National Network (RAINN) is the nation’s largest anti-sexual assault organization.
 RAINN operates the National Sexual Assault Hotline and carries out programs to prevent sexual assault, help victims and ensure that rapists are brought to justice.
 When a caller dials 1-800-656-HOPE (4673), a computer notes the area code and first three digits of the caller’s phone number.
 The call is then instantaneously connected to the nearest RAINN member center.
 If all counselors at that center are busy, the call is sent to the next closest center.
 The caller’s phone number is not retained, so the call is anonymous and confidential unless the caller chooses to share personally-identifying information.